gruvin/gsheets_hextools/README.md

 #### FloatRates.com
 Used by `CurrencyRate()`.

 All great sites!
-You should total check them out, if you haven't already.
+You should totally check them out, if you haven't already. ;-)

 ### How to Install